wadesalazar/IIoT-Demo/beagleboard-black.md

 echo "0b05 17cb" >> /sys/bus/usb/drivers/btusb/new_id
 ```

+There are two software packages to know

+the first, hcitool is an abstraction of the tasks the radio performs
+e.g. scan for devices, request additional informaiton from a device

+The second gatttool is an abstraction of the tasks available for BLE
+e.g. read and write values read device properties

 The adapter should now be registered with Bluez and available.
 Bluez enumerates each device starting at hci0, then hci1 etc
 ```
 hcitool dev